University of Heidelberg

 • doctoral students at Heidelberg University and/or their partners

-• in limited numbers: Lehrbeauftragte of Heidelberg University
+• Lehrbeauftragte at Heidelberg University

 3. When do the courses take place?